Skip to main content

 The Senior Assistant Director of the USC Office of Admission recommends that applicants do NOT use the Additional Info section to share links to portfolios or resumes or provide any additional writing samples.
 Instead, “the Additional Information Section is a place to share any important, sometimes personal, information that has not been shared elsewhere in your application.
 It can be a space to provide vital context that is critical to who you are and your life experiences.”

-Common Pitfalls to Avoid in the Additional Info Essay
+Common Pitfalls to Avoid in the Additional Info Essays

-Think about it: if admissions reads Additional Info essays from applicants who have lost a sibling to the opioid crisis, experienced homelessness after a wildfire destroyed their town, or missed school to attend a rehabilitation facility for an eating disorder, and then they read an essay from an applicant about the crushing experience of not making the varsity squad, you can see why that might come across as impertinent.
+Think about it: if admissions reads Challenges and Circumstances Essays from applicants who have lost a sibling to the opioid crisis, experienced homelessness after a wildfire destroyed their town, or missed school to attend a rehabilitation facility for an eating disorder, and then they read an essay from an applicant about the crushing experience of not making the varsity squad, you can see why that might come across as impertinent.

 We do not intend to invalidate any student’s experiences, nor is the Common App Additional Info section a trauma contest; however, we encourage our students to keep this perspective in mind.
 Depending on the school, some admissions officers are reading hundreds of application essays per day, and you don’t want to ask them to read one more if it does not provide necessary context related to your candidacy.